zachjob/bitmaker/README.md

 ![Bikini Bottom](images/bikini-bottom.jpg)

 ## Overview
 Bikini Bottom needs a new mayor.
-And its up to the brave students of Bitmaker to bring the vote to the people.
+And it's up to the brave students of Bitmaker to bring the vote to the people.

 This assignment has two parts: